 (On August 24, 2009, New York Times published an Op-Ed contribution by Michael Lynch with the title: ‘Peak Oil’ Is a Waste of Energy.
 Kjell Aleklett, president of ASPO International, has written an answer that NYT decided not to accept.
 ASPO International is now publishing this contribution.)

-Kjell Aleklett, Professor in global energy systems at Uppsala University, Sweden (www.fysast.uu.se/ges) and president of ASPO International (www.peakoil.net).
+Kjell Aleklett, Professor in global energy systems at Uppsala University, Sweden, and president of ASPO International.

-The claim that the few nations not yet at their maximum production could compensate for other nations’ declining production, while at the same time continuously increasing their own rate of production without reaching Peak Oil and thereby permitting global production to grow for the remainder of this century, is suspect at best.
+The claim that the few nations not yet at their maximum production could compensate for other countries’ declining production, while at the same time continuously increasing their rate of production without reaching Peak Oil and thereby permitting global production to grow for the remainder of this century, is suspect at best.
 Those who believe this are, primarily, highly educated economists who assert that the peak oil reality that many nations have experienced is nothing but a theory without foundation.
-On the contrary, there are many well-grounded theoretical models that describe future oil production.
+On the contrary, many well-grounded theoretical models describe future oil production.